gxf1212/notes/MD/FYP-notes.md

 #### Run in Gromacs

-> prepare, equillibrate in NAMD, run in gmx
+> prepare, equillibrate in NAMD, run in gmx. i.e. convert equilibrated system to gmx (.gro/top, ndx, velocity)
 >
 > just a try. not suitable for fep